 Scan a photo on your mobile device to see if it contains someone's "Snapcode."
 A "Snapcode" is an image that hides information about you as a Snapchat user in the way that it is drawn.
 You can read more about Snapcodes here.

 Simply tap one of your pictures to have Snapchat scan it, and see if it recognizes a Snapcode.
 If it does, the person whom it belongs to will be added as your friend on Snapchat.

 Search for other people who are also using Snapchat's "Add Nearby" function in your general area.
 If anyone is, their name will appear in the list; tap the "+" icon beside it to add them as a friend.

-Create and send/post a message that shows others your user name on Snapchat, and provides a link that lets them add you as a friend.
+Create and send/post a message that shows others your user name, and provides a link that lets them add you as a friend.
 As you can see here, this can be done over several different services.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.

 Learn how to use

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!